DDDCR/DIANN_on_Puhti/README.md

 This guide explains how to use our automated workflow to run DIA-NN on a large number of samples in parallel on the Puhti.csc.fi cluster.

+The idea is based on Brett S. Phinney's Youtube video [Running DIA-NN on an HPC cluster](https://youtu.be/75Gk6uQclc8?si=zZqzikGoCqnogNtn)

 -----

 ## Overview